-Duplication; Disclaimer | Inquiry Unlimited | Literacy resources
+Duplication; Disclaimer | Inquiry Unlimited | Literacy Resources

-A "Teaching Children Social Studies using the Internet" project suggested by Marjorie Duby, retired practitioner Joseph Lee School
+A "Teaching Children Social Studies using the Internet" project suggested by Marjorie Duby, retired practitioner at Joseph Lee School

 Type of project: electronic mail

 Goal/objective: To familiarize students with their own state and to compare and contrast other states with their own through a similar research questioning format.

 Description of the project: Information exchange of the questions will be class to class.
 Theme questions to research each month.
 Each participant will email to all participants the results of their question search by the end of each month.
 As each month progresses..each participant will be putting the research of their state into a multi-media format.
 The computer system is Macintosh or Apple.
 You will need to make copies of our completed multi-media project and mail a disk to each participant who finishes the State Project in March.
 Suggested programs to us ...
 KidPix, Hyper Studio, and Hypercard.
 The comparisons and contrasting of information will be done in your own classroom.